 Tim Goudge, Ph.D.
 '15.
 Now a Postdoctoral Researcher at The University of Texas at Austin

 Rebecca Greenberger, Ph.D.
 '15.
-Now a Postdoctoral Researcher at Caltech.
+Now a Lab Manager at Caltech.

 Xi Yang, Ph.D.
 '14.
-Now a Postdoctoral Researcher at Brown University.
+Now an Assistant Professor at the University of Virginia.

 Mark Salvatore, Ph.D.
 '13.
 Now an Assistant Professor at Northern Arizona University.

 John Roma Skok, Ph.D.
 '13.
-Now a Postdoctoral Researcher at Louisiana State University.
+Now a Researcher at the SETI Institute.

 Janette Wilson, Sc.M.
 '12.
 Now an Applications Engineer at Headwall Photonics, Inc.